wesleychipeco/trifecta-fantasy-league/README.md

 If "seasonStarted" is `false`, standings will not be displayed at all
 To end a sport, set its "seasonStarted" to `true` and "inSeason" to `false` --- equivalent to "seasonEnded" = `true`
 Then immediately manually add `playoffPoints` and `totalTrifectaPoints` to sports's `trifectaStandings` for each owner
-Code looks for "seasonStarted" = `true` and "inSeason" = `false` to decide to look for `playoffPoints` and `totalTrifectaPoints`
+Also for each owner, go to the that owner's current year's matchups and scrape the just completed season Code looks for "seasonStarted" = `true` and "inSeason" = `false` to decide to look for `playoffPoints` and `totalTrifectaPoints`

 ### START NEW TRIFECTA SEASON

 Update `seasonVariables` collection with new "currentYear", each sport's variables (set "basketball": "seasonStarted" and "inSeason" to true, set everything else to false)
 Update `teamNumbersPerSport` collection for new Trifecta Season (per Trifecta season, maps "teamNumber" to "ownerNames") - used in Matchups
 Update `teamLists` collection for new Trifecta Season (per Trifecta Season, array of participating "ownerIds") - used in Trifecta Standings
+Then to update "ALL" matchups to include the just completed Trifecta season, go to the commissioner page and scrape

 ### ADD NEW TRIFECTA OWNER